MaxPr1me/hydro-xml-to-excel/README.md

     `https://<your-username>.github.io/<repo-name>/`).
 11. **Test the site.** Visit the published URL in a new browser tab.
 Upload a CSV/XML/XLSX interval file or use the manual peak entry path to confirm that the chart (when data exists), calculator, and PDF report all load.
-12. **Repeat after changes.** Every push to `main` reruns the workflow.
+12. **Repeat after changes.** Every push to your repository's default branch reruns the workflow.
 If you make a major UI or build change, ensure the README and this runbook stay accurate (see `AGENTS.md`).

 ## Preview the GitHub Pages path locally